Is the new Gears of War 4 what everyone expected?

 The Buzzkill, on the other hand, might remind you of the weapons from other games like the Ripper from Unreal Tournament and the Buzz Blades from Ratchet & Clank.
 Basically, it can fire a ton of buzzsaws that can bounce around the room cutting anything in its path including you.

 Yes, it’s the weapon that you need to be extremely careful with as it’s very efficient in cleaning out rooms.
 If you get too crazy and fire too many blades in a tight room, chances are it’s going to clear you out as well.

 Gears 4 isn’t just about shooting stuff in the enemy’s face.
 It’s now also about stabbing things in the face.
 Thanks to a new combat knife that players will have at their disposal, in addition to several new moves that will actually make them use of it.

 There’s the Vault Kick, which allows players to run to a piece of cover.
-Press B and seamlessly go over at kicking anyone on the other side to stun them and open them up for stabbing through the neck.
-Players on the receiving end of the Vault Kick has a small window of opportunity to counter by pressing B at just the right time making the technique a bit of a risk vs. reward maneuver because if it gets countered, you can expect to get shot in the face.
+Press B and seamlessly go over at kicking anyone on the other side to stun them and open them up for stabbing.
+Players on the receiving end of the Vault Kick have a small window of opportunity to counter.
+They have to press B at the right time, making the technique a bit of a risk vs. reward maneuver because if it gets countered, you can expect to get shot in the face.

 Another new trick is the Yank, which allows players who are already in cover to literally yank someone on the other side stunning them and once again opening them up for stabbing in the neck.
-Like the Vault Kick, this can be countered with a precise press of the B button so if the enemy is waiting for it, this could be a dangerous technique to use.
+Like the Vault Kick, this can be countered with a precise press of the B button.
+If the enemy is waiting for it, this could be a dangerous technique to use.